tswang0116/TA-DCH/README.md

 ```

 ## An attack example for 32-bit DGCPN on WIKEPEDIA
 We provide an example here.
-We use the proposed DCHTA to attack the 32-bit DGCPN on the WIKIPEDIA dataset.
+We use the proposed TA-DCH to attack the 32-bit DGCPN on the WIKIPEDIA dataset.
 You need to put the hashing model `DGCPN.pth` in a path like `./attacked_models/DGCPN_WIKI_32/DGCPN.pth`.
 The hashing model `DGCPN.pth` can be obtained by the following link:
 * 32-bit DGCPN on WIKIPEDIA: https://pan.baidu.com/s/1bX7-lmpR01VerYs8JmvREQ <br> Password: xaa1

 Alternatively, you can use the trained attack model for testing.
 The trained attack model for 32-bit DGCPN on WIKIPEDIA can be obtained by the following link: